Products in Stock

 On the other hand, wood decking requires more regular care; you’ll need to clean it regularly, re-seal or re-stain it every few years, and keep an eye out for any boards that need replacing.
 In short, it needs consistent attention to keep it in top shape.

-That said, wood decking can still be an environmentally friendly choice if you opt for sustainably sourced timber.
+That said, traditional wood decking can still be an environmentally friendly choice if you opt for sustainably sourced timber.
 However, the treatments and stains used on wood can have a negative environmental impact.

 Factors to Consider When Choosing Decking